 Retailers of our products in Canada and the United States have in some cases been determined to be, and may in other cases be deemed in the future, nonessential and be required to close or choose to suspend or significantly curtail their operations due to health and safety concerns for their employees.
 Further, those retail operations that we have been able to reopen may be closed in the future in the event that governments reinstitute closures for public health reasons.
-Even if our production facilities, and this, together with impacts on our supply chain and the uncertainty produced by the rapidly evolving nature of COVID-19, may result in reduced or suspended production.
+Even if our production facilities remain open, mandatory or voluntary self-quarantines and travel restrictions may limit our employees' ability to get to our facilities, and this, together with impacts on our supply chain and the uncertainty produced by the rapidly evolving nature of COVID-19, may result in reduced or suspended production.
 Those types of restrictions could also impact the abilities of customers in certain Canadian jurisdictions or the United States to continue to have access to our products.
 Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur could impact personnel at third-party manufacturing facilities in Canada and the United States and other countries, or the availability or cost of materials, which would disrupt our supply chain.

-As a result of COVID-19, we have implemented work-from-home policies for many employees and the effects of our workfrom-home policies may negatively impact productivity, disrupt access to books and records, increase cybersecurity risks and disrupt our business, and we do not yet know when we will be able to return to the office.
+As a result of COVID-19, we have implemented work-from-home policies for many employees and the effects of our work-from-home policies may negatively impact productivity, disrupt access to books and records, increase cybersecurity risks and disrupt our business, and we do not yet know when we will be able to return to the office.
 In addition, the effects of COVID-19 may delay our R&D programs and our ability to execute on certain of our strategic plans involving construction.
 So long as measures to combat COVID-19 stay in effect, we expect COVID-19 to negatively affect our results of operations.
 The global impact of COVID-19 continues to evolve rapidly, and the extent of its effect on our operational and financial performance will depend on future developments, which are highly uncertain, including the duration, scope and severity of the pandemic, the development and availability of effective treatments and vaccines, further actions taken by governments and other third parties to contain or mitigate its impact, the direct and indirect economic effects of the pandemic and related containment measures, and new information that will emerge concerning the severity and impact of COVID-19 and new variants of the virus, among others.